-Brisbane Convention & Exhibition Centre (BCEC) strives to be a world leading socially and environmentally sustainable event facility, making a strategic commitment to build a sustainable future for our clients, our staff and our community, through a balance of environmental, social, economic and cultural factors.
+We are committed to environmental and sustainable practices that reduce our footprint on the planet.
+Building a sustainable future for our clients, our staff and our community, through a balance of environmental, social, economic and cultural factors is absolutely fundamental to the daily operations of our Centre.

 EARTHCHECK PLATINUM CERTIFIED

-Our EarthCheck Platinum Certification is the culmination of 11 consecutive years of rigorously audited best practice in sustainability, recognising the Centre’s strong leadership and innovation in several key areas of social and environmental actions.
+Our EarthCheck Platinum Certification is the culmination of 12 consecutive years of rigorously audited best practice in sustainability, recognising the Centre’s strong leadership and innovation in several key areas of social and environmental actions.

 Since joining the global EarthCheck program, BCEC has consistently performed as a leader in several key areas of social and environmental actions.
 From sustainable construction to energy and water conservation, responsible procurement, food distribution and participation in community initiatives, the sustainability message is reinforced and integrated through all aspects of the BCEC’s business and culture.